Ra-r-es/Subscription-Manager/README.md

 ## Getting Started

-1. Clone the repository
+1. Clone the repository.
-2. Navigate to the project directory
+2. Navigate to the project directory.
-3. Open the project in your favorite code editor
+3. Open the project in your favorite code editor.
 4. Run the application and start managing your subscriptions!

 ## Usage